Phosmic/wvutils/README.md

 **Arguments**:

 - `obj` _MD5Hashable_ - Object to hash.

 **Returns**:

-- `MD5Hashed | None` - MD5 hash of the object or None if object was an empty iterable.
+- `str | None` - MD5 hash of the object, or None if object was an empty iterable.

 **Raises**: